M7Tro/educationalProjects/chatApp/README.md

 DaisyUI has an avatar component that can dispay online/offline status.

-On the same level with the avatar is a div for full name and emoji
+On the same level with the avatar is a div for full name and emoji.

+After adding the Conversations component, let's work on the LogoutButton component.

+Don't forget to add a border to the sidebar.

+I ditched using the divider between search input and conversations because I couldn't set the color I want.
+Instead I just used a div with bottom border.

+For making the logout button, we have a parent div with margin-top set to auto.
+That way, the button is automatically at the bottom.

+I added overflow:hidden to the body to avoid white shit appearing when someone scrolls too much.

+The next step is to create the MessageContainer component.